Wisconsin court sets up possible delay in absentee mailing

 MADISON, Wis.
 (AP) — The conservative-controlled Wisconsin Supreme Court on Thursday ordered that no absentee ballots be mailed until it gives the go-ahead or makes any future ruling about who should be on the ballot in the critical battleground state.

 The order injects a measure of confusion into the voting process in Wisconsin a week before a state’s deadline for absentee ballots to be mailed and less than two months before the Nov.
 3 presidential election.
+Polls show a tight race in the state between President Donald Trump and Democrat Joe Biden.

 The ruling came in a lawsuit filed by Green Party presidential candidate Howie Hawkins.
 He asked the state’s highest court to take up his challenge of a Wisconsin Elections Commission decision keeping him off the ballot.

-Note: This story has been corrected to show that Wolfe said the first ballot would count unless voters returned the second ballot.